 Capital One Spark Cash for Business: best for flat-rate cash back

-The Capital One Spark Cash for Business keeps things simple by offering a flat 2 percent cash back for each dollar your business spends.
+(This card is no longer available) The Capital One Spark Cash for Business keeps things simple by offering a flat 2 percent cash back for each dollar your business spends.
 When you sign up, you also get the chance to earn $500 in bonus cash back when you spend $4,500 within three months of account opening.

 The $95 annual fee is waived the first year, so you can try out this business card for 12 months without paying an annual fee.
 Cardholder benefits you can enjoy include roadside assistance, travel and emergency assistance, free employee cards and more.
 (Terms, conditions and exclusions apply.
 Refer to your Guide to Benefits for more details)